Do brand ambassadors get paid?

 Source: Pexels

 According to Indeed, the average brand ambassador pay rate in the US is $24.96/hour, or $58,243/year.
 ZipRecruiter gives a slightly more modest appraisal: $20/hour, or $42,047/year.
-Glassdoor’s average annual and hourly assessments are roughly similar, though they provide an upper range of $120,000/year.
+Glassdoor’s average annual and hourly assessments are roughly similar, though they provide an upper range of $120,000/year for especially those with significant ambassador’s reach and a strong track record.

-Regardless of the compensation model you opt for, you can expect your ambassador partnership expenses to average out to $20-$25/hour, though this can scale up or down depending on the prospective candidate’s social reach and experience as a brand ambassador.
+Regardless of the compensation model you choose, you can expect ambassador compensation expenses to average out to $20 to $25 per hour.
+This can scale up or down depending on the candidate’s social reach, engagement rates, follower count, and experience.
+Many brands find that nano influencers offer strong value at this range, particularly for authentic content campaigns targeting niche communities.

 Aspire, an influencer marketing software platform, makes annual reports on the state of influencer marketing, including average costs of promotional content per social media platform, using several metrics.
 Their 2024 report gives the following statistics: